EpsilonSolutions/netscaler-command-reference/docs/dns/dns-srvrec/dns-srvrec.md

 ##rm dns srvRec

 Removes, from the specified domain, the SRV record created for the service provided by the specified target host.
+For EDNS Client Subnet (ECS) records, a subnet needsto be specified to remove the SRV record created for the service provided by the specified target host which is cached for that particular subnet

 ##Synopsys

-rm dns srvRec &lt;domain> &lt;target> ...
+rm dns srvRec &lt;domain> &lt;target> ... [-ecsSubnet &lt;ip_addr[/prefix]|ipv6_addr[/prefix]>]

 ##Arguments